 One of the most impressive aspects of the right-wing establishment is its message discipline.
 Do you remember just after Hurricane Katrina struck in 2005, when presidential spokesman Scott McClellan told reporters, “I’m not going to engage in the blame game,” and continued to use the term repeatedly during his press briefing?
 Then the same term was picked up by Congressional Republicans, conservative talk radio and Fox News.
 It also happened when President Obama refused to release photos of Osama bin Laden’s corpse because “we don’t need to spike the football”: the instant right-wing meme was that he was doing exactly that (perhaps hoping we’d forgotten George W. Bush’s flight-suit strut on that aircraft carrier), and this exact phrase tumbled from right-wing mouths for two days.
 What, does Fox hold meetings to decide what today’s talking points are going to be?
 As Mr. Sherman reports, why yes, as a matter of fact it does.
 That’s the exact opposite of reporting news, but that’s also what creates Fox fans.
 Besides, simply repeating something, no matter how preposterous, gives it weight, as Fox News has proved with the “Swift Boat” campaign against John Kerry and its laughable annual “War on Christmas.”

 Many observers, including me, have long wondered whether the on-air opinionators of Fox News are simply performing for the camera or genuinely subscribe to the principles they’re spouting.
-After reading this book, I’ve come to the conclusion that at least some of the on-camera talent may indeed be pontificators-for-pay (Glenn Beck in particular was never an Ailes team player and stuck to his own messages, and Bill O’Reilly’s main orientation is apparently himself), but Ailes genuinely believes lots of this stuff.
+After reading this book, I’ve come to the conclusion that at least some of the on-camera talent may indeed be pontificators-for-pay (Glenn Beck in particular was never an Ailes team player and stuck to his own messages, and Bill O’Reilly’s main orientation is apparently Bill O’Reilly), but Ailes himself actually believes a lot of this stuff.
 He is an intensely paranoid man who sees conspiracies lurking everywhere – perhaps they are remnants of his time spent with Richard Nixon – and is so afraid of assassination that he had his Fox News office bomb-proofed and installed a bunker beneath his mountaintop country home in Putnam County, New York (after purchasing the sleepy local newspaper and turning it into an advocate) to weather an attack, which will be easier for him to spot after cutting down the nearby trees and buying as many surrounding houses as he could.

 Is Fox News the official organ of the Republican Party?
 You may recall that no less than Dick Cheney directed that all tv sets in his vice-presidential hotel suites be pre-set to Fox, and a host named Steve Doocy flabbergasted observers one day by casually consulting a GOP talking-points memo on the air.
 Or is it the other way around?
 After all, it was Fox News – particularly its acerbic host Sean Hannity – which fanned the flames of the nascent Tea Party and probably cost Republicans control of the Senate for two straight election cycles; hyperventilating bombthrowers can win Senate primaries, but it turns out they get clobbered in the more rational general elections.
 (In the gerrymandered House, quite a few bombthrowers actually won, and collectively became Speaker John Boehner’s worst nightmare.)
 Whatever Fox News is, it’s here to stay for a while, if not exactly at full strength: the channel’s core viewers are aging white men, and most of their potential younger replacements have long since learned to laugh rather than obey.
 Let’s face it, it’s more fun — and more lucrative – to be Roger Ailes when you have an enemy in the White House; whatever would Fox run 24/7 during a Romney administration?
 For now, railing against the Kenyan socialist (while secretly hoping for another Clintonian punching bag?) will just have to do.